lorcan2440/Simple-Truss-Calculator/README.md

 # Simple Truss Calculator
-Plane truss calculator for finding internal forces, stresses and strains.
+Calculator and interactive program for finding internal/reaction forces, stresses and strains of a pin-jointed, straight-membered, plane truss.
 Intended for personal use only; documented but not in a module form.
 Soon I hope to make it more user-friendly and interactive.